Public Protection Committee

 The Committee will:

-3.1 seek assurance from the Council’s performance in relation to Trading Standards, Environmental Health (including the Public Mortuary) and Scientific Services;
+3.1 receive assurance in respect of the Council’s performance in relation to Trading Standards, Environmental Health (including the Public Mortuary) and Scientific Services;

-3.2 scrutinise external inspection and audit reports relating to the above services listed at 3.1; and
+3.2 receive external inspection and audit reports relating to the above services listed at 3.1; and

-3.4 receive a summary of findings from statutory sampling and analysis work carried out by or on behalf of the Environmental Health and Trading Standards services to ensure compliance with required standards.
+3.3 receive a summary of findings from statutory sampling and analysis work carried out by or on behalf of the Environmental Health and Trading Standards services to ensure compliance with required standards.

 4. Building Control